LakshmiNarayanan2003/LakshmiNarayanan2003/README.md

 #### Hello there 👋

  # About me :
-  I'm Lakshmi Narayanan, a 17 years-old guy, who loves programming.
+  I'm Lakshmi Narayanan, a 17 year-old guy, who loves programming.
   I prefer Trees and a cup of Tea with OVER headphones and game-on.
    A Morning-bird.
    Loves to talk anything about programming.